minprog/programmeren-ki/other/tiles/index.md

 ## The Board

 As you might see atop `tiles.c`, there is an included file `board.h`.
-This file defines the **board**, which is a data structure (a 2-D array, in this case) to store the game "state" as the game progresses.
+This file defines the **board**, which is in our program a data structure (a 2-D array, in this case) to store the game "state" as the game progresses.

 Whenever a move is made in the game, this will first result in a change to the `board` variable to reflect the new game state (a tile that's been moved).
-Only then, the game state is re-drawn on the screen to *represent* this game state.
-So, what's on the screen is a representation of what's in memory.
+Only then, the game state is re-drawn on the screen to represent this game state.
+So, what's on the screen is a *representation* of what's in memory.

-And in fact, one of your tasks is to implement the `draw_board` function to create that representation.

 Given the above, it should come as no surprise that `board` is an important variable in the program.
 Every action that a player takes results in inspecting the `board` variable or even changing it.
 This way, the board variable is the central data structure of the whole program.